seocam/seocam.github.io/02-resume.md

 * Perid: September/2020 (Current position)
 * Position: Chief of Technology (CTO)
 * Project: Liber provides different ways for supply chain providers to cash in their account receivables.
-* Responsibilities: Build and manage the technology area, which includes engineering, SRE, support and data teams.
-Work with other C-levels and the board to create the company strategy and ensure the team is following the right path.
-Work together with the people team to develop the company culture and ensure the employee experience is always improving.
+* Helped the company to grow the product and technology team from 16 people to 54 contributors and the credit portfolio from 200M USD to 6B USD.
+I believe the process of creating a people-centric culture and efforts I’ve made to train leaders were key factors to the success of the technology area.
+My department included engineering, SRE, support, CS/CX and data teams.
+I had the opportunity to work with my peers and the advisory board to shape the company strategy and ensure the team was following the right path.
+Last but not least, a really enjoyable part of my assignments was to work closely with the people team to help in the development of the company's employee experience paths.
 * URL: <https://libercapital.com.br>